A shipboard organization is similar to the government structure we have in our countries.

-Whenever there are on-signers, the third Mate is in charge of familiarizing them by giving a tour of all the safety and fire fighting equipment.
+Whenever there are on-signers, the third Mate is in charge of their familiarization.
+He gives them a tour of all the safety and fire fighting equipment once on board.

 In cooperation with the Chief Mate, his duty also includes updating the Muster list and assigning the crew’s duties and responsibilities during emergencies.

 Like the second officer, his job also involves cargo operations, ballasting operation, and mooring/ unmooring of the ship.

 A Third Mate’s salary is around USD2,000 to USD4,500.